 The situation in other major markets, such as the US and India, was no different; record yearly growth was noticed in each of these markets during the Covid era.

-Such an impressive growth figures and lucrative market conditions also attracts the eyeballs of unwelcomed elements as well.
+Such impressive growth figures and lucrative market conditions also attract the eyeballs of unwelcomed elements as well.

 Unfortunately, the rise in popularity of streaming services during lockdown also provided hackers with ample opportunity to increase the scope and outreach of cyberattacks.
 According to a detailed report published by Akama, ‘credential stuffing’ has become a significant vector for cyberattacks against online services.

-In the first quarter of 2020, an incredible 100 million attempts per day were made by hackers to access video services and to steal data from subscribers.
-This is a worrying sign indeed for users of streaming services and leads us to question what can be done to protect ourselves from online attacks.
+In the first quarter of 2020, a staggering 100 million attempts per day were made by hackers to gain access to video services and steal subscribers’ data.
+The increasing number of cyberattacks on streaming services is indeed a concerning sign for users, prompting us to think about what we can do to protect ourselves from online attacks.

 Cybercriminals Take Advantage of ‘Streaming Wars’